MerQry90/EscapeTheDungeon/README.md

 To run the application just double-click the downloaded jar.
 *It runs only when the JDK is installed correctly.*
 ## License
-This software is licensed under MIT License
+This software is licensed under MIT License.